jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 # Executive Summary
 Update this section for this lab explaining the purpose of the lab

 In this week's lab we learn about Logos and create one.
 We read about various file extension formats in which they could be saved and how files can be enlagred and/or compressed into these formats.
-We are also introduced to the command line prompt.
+We are also introduced to working at the terminal level, then command line prompt.

 # Graphics
 ## Raster vs. Vector Graphics